Dooders/Dooders/docs/plans/Movement.md

 ## Goals

-- [ ] Create a movement system that allows the Dooder to move in 1 of 9 directions (includes the current position)
+- [ X ] Create a movement system that allows the Dooder to move in 1 of 9 directions (includes the current position)
 - [ ] Develop and test three movement policies (Random, Rule-based, and Simple Neural Network)
 - [ ] Determine which policy maximizes Energy consumption and a Dooder's lifespan